40ps/23-chain/README.md

 # 23-Chain — BitcoinSV Turing Machine Demo
+*A Turing Machine executed as a chain of Bitcoin SV transactions*

 23-Chain is a visual demonstration of how a universal (2,3) Wolfram Turing Machine can be modeled as a sequence of Bitcoin SV transactions.